 This is one instance where a new director with a new vision may have really improved the dynamics.
 For awhile, Guillermo del Toro was attached to direct the films.
 His unique approach to storytelling may have really added a contrasting design that still fit in with the universe.
 Instead, Jackson stuck to the tone that was successful for him in the past, but inappropriate for the current story.

 Then comes the problem of Bilbo Baggins.
-In the novel, he is often just carting around with the dwarfs, seldomly driving the plot.
+In the novel, he is often just carting around with the dwarfs, rarely driving the plot.
 That is a major problem in a motion picture.
 The protagonist needs to initiate the action.
 He needs to be actively involved with the outcome of the film.
 He is the vessel we feel emotions through (so something better happen to him), and he is our view into the world.
 Martin Freeman is an excellent Bilbo, but he is very underutilized.
 The best moments of the trilogy are when he has his confrontation with Gollum or saves the dwarfs with the barrels or meets Smaug.
-We relate to the story through him through these circumstances.
+We relate to the story through him.
 We feel his apprehension, his relief and his desire.
 When the film pivots away from that interaction with him, we are left emotionally distant.
-More time is focused on Thorin and Gandalf, but their journeys are less defined and less empathetic.
-Bilbo is our vessel and for far too much of the story, he is unavailable to us.
+Overall, more time is focused on Thorin and Gandalf, but their journeys are less defined and less empathetic.
+Bilbo is our vessel and for far too much of the story, he is unavailable to us and an insufficient driver.

 In short, Bilbo needs to be in just about every scene.
 We should see all the events through his eyes.
 He should build up relationships with each of the dwarves (some he trusts, some he doesn’t) and all of the characters.
 And through it all, he learns about the need to fight for one’s home and help his friends.
-The films greatly struggles with why Bilbo should even care about the dwarf’s plight since he has no personal stake in the outcome.
+The films greatly struggle with why Bilbo should even care about the dwarf’s plight since he has no personal stake in the outcome.
 Only through a strong emotional arc about living adventure and helping your friends can we understand why Bilbo acts the way he does.
-In the trilogy, we are given just about nothing.

 Bilbo’s journey is muted primarily because of a strange insistence on the part of the filmmakers to overcrowd the film with secondary characters.
 It almost seems as if they were afraid to focus on a singular protagonist and needed to built up a supporting entourage of storylines similar to The Lord of the Rings, but those storylines diverged on one single goal: helping Frodo destroy the ring to save the world.
-Now there are storylines about Legolas and his relationship with his father, a romance between a she-elf and a dwarf, Gandalf discovering Sauron is still alive and Azog trying to murder Thorin.
+Now there are storylines about Legolas and his relationship with his father, a love triangle between him and Tauriel and Kili, Gandalf discovering Sauron is still alive and Azog trying to murder Thorin.
 None of these exactly go together, and they clutter up the films.
 The overarching goal, just like the first trilogy, should be simple: Find the gold and defeat the dragon to reclaim their home.
 Anything outside of that endgame should be left out of the film.

 This necessitates another drastic change to the story: abandon the idea of a trilogy.
 The subplots add extra weight to the films which can easily be cut down to two or even just one movie.
 Multiple films could have been used if there had been natural ending notes, but there are not.
 In The Lord of the Rings, the first film ends with the fellowship breaking.
 The second ends with a climactic battle and the gaining of the appropriate courage to finish the journey.
 There are no such breaks in the much shorter Hobbit source material.
 A single film would really focus on Bilbo and his plight, his relationship with Thorin and Gandalf and the overall lesson about friendship and adventure.
 This is what fans deserved.